-A special unit of the Czech police Útvar rychlého nasazení URNA is nowadays considered to be one of the best units of the same purpose and it represents the ultimate answer of the Czech Ministry of Internal Affairs against terrorism, organized crime, and other criminal activities.
+URNA is a police tactical unit of the Czech police.
+Nowadays, the unit is considered one of the best units for this purpose in Europe.
+It represents the ultimate answer of the Czech Ministry of Internal Affairs against terrorism, organized crime, and other criminal activities.

-However, as it was the case with all former communist countries, adjusting to western standards had its repercussions.
+However, as was the case with all former communist countries, adjusting to western standards had repercussions.
 Many criminal groups immediately spotted their great chance to take advantage of the new and young democracy.
-Together with powerful criminal Russian groups, Czech Republic was swarmed with well organized criminal organizations from Turkey, Albania, Bulgaria, Poland, Greece, and from Kosovo that fought for its territory and loot division.
+Together with powerful criminal Russian groups, the Czech Republic was swarmed with well-organized criminal organizations from Turkey, Albania, Bulgaria, Poland, Greece, and Kosovo that fought for its territory and loot division.

-For the last ten years, the Czech Police had to deal with the Kosovo mafia, that at the moment is the best organized, most brutal, and dangerous drug and prostitution mafia, with approximately 10,000 members.
-That is why, Czech Republic has a unit for an immediate response, founded at the time of Czechoslovakia, named Útvar rychlého nasazení, better known in western circles under the abbreviation URNA.
+For the last ten years, the Czech Police have dealt with the Kosovo mafia, the best organized, most brutal, and dangerous drug and prostitution mafia, with approximately 10,000 members.
+That is why the Czech Republic has a unit for an immediate response, founded at the time of Czechoslovakia, named Útvar rychlého nasazení, better known in western circles under the abbreviation URNA.

-On the request of the Socialistic Government and certain police forces, it was decided to form one police unit that would be exclusively made by specially selected, trained, and equipped men.
-This new body would be capable to successfully oppose any criminal threats, plane hijackings, kidnapping, and terrorist bombing attacks included.
+At the request of the Socialistic Government and specific police forces, it was decided to form one police unit that would be exclusively made of specially selected, trained, and equipped men.
+This new body would be capable of successfully opposing any criminal threats, plane hijackings, kidnapping, and terrorist bombing attacks.

-Such tasks were earlier under the jurisdiction of the military forces, that weren’t adequately prepared and trained for that kind of mission.
-In August 1981, according to the Ministry’s decree 52/1980, the unit for an immediate response was formed as the most important component of the police force fight against all kinds of criminal activities.
+Such tasks were under the military forces’ jurisdiction, which wasn’t adequately prepared and trained for that mission.
+In August 1981, according to the Ministry’s decree 52/1980, the unit for an immediate response was formed as the essential component of the police force’s fight against all kinds of criminal activities.

-The recognizable symbol of the unit was a red beret, that the members of the military units brought to the unit.
-In the beginning, the unit was intended to perform most actions against riots and public manifestations but soon great changes happened.
-Firstly, in 1985 the unit changed its name to “Odbor zvláštního určení”, meaning department for special interventions and it was put under the command of the Ministry of Internal Affairs.
+The recognizable symbol of the unit was a red beret that the members of the military units brought to the unit.
+In the beginning, the unit was intended to perform most actions against riots and public manifestations, but soon significant changes happened.
+Firstly, in 1985 the unit changed its name to “Odbor zvláštního určení,” meaning department for special interventions, and it was put under the command of the Ministry of Internal Affairs.

-However, these changes negatively reflected on the unit since it was then used by Communist Czech Government for stopping the protests and manifestations led by numerous anti-government organizations to which a big number of civilians took part; this made the unit act against them using the cruelest methods, especially in the period between 1988 and 1989.
+However, these changes negatively reflected on the unit since Communist Czech Government then used it for stopping the protests and manifestations led by numerous anti-government organizations in which a big number of civilians took part; this made the unit act against them using the cruelest methods, especially in the period between 1988 and 1989.

-After the coup in 1989, when the communist party was removed from power, sudden changes occurred and the unit entered a new phase of its development which lead to a new philosophy.
+After the coup in 1989, when the communist party was removed from power, sudden changes occurred, and the unit entered a new phase of its development, leading to a new philosophy.

-Thus, the focus was on the training for performing interventions in cases of people and vehicle kidnapping, especially against dangerous offenders and organized criminal groups.
-The department, in the same year, changed its name to “Jednotka rychlého zásahu Federální policejní služby – JRZ FPS”, meaning Unit for immediate interventions of Federal Police Forces.
-This led to the alteration of the unit’s symbol, so in November 1989 the red beret was replaced by a dark green one.
+Thus, the focus was on the training for performing interventions in people and vehicle kidnapping cases, especially against dangerous offenders and organized criminal groups.
+The department, in the same year, changed its name to “Jednotka rychlého zásahu Federální policejní služby – JRZ FPS,” meaning unit for immediate interventions of Federal Police Forces.
+This led to the alteration of the unit’s symbol, so in November 1989, the red beret was replaced by a dark green one.

-They started to travel more abroad, and significant financial resources were invested for purchasing modern western equipment.
-In 1990 the name of the unit was also changed, this time to Útvar rychlého nasazení- URNA (Unit for immediate interventions) of the Czech Police Force and it is still the one in use.
+They started to travel more abroad, and significant financial resources were invested in purchasing modern western equipment.
+In 1990 the name of the unit was also changed to Útvar rychlého nasazení- URNA (Unit for immediate interventions) of the Czech Police Force, which is still in use.

 Organization and tasks